Relationship Breakdown for Married Couples

 Provided a divorce is not opposed, and there are no disputes over payment of the legal costs, the process will usually take about 4 months to conclude and does not require you to attend at court for hearing.
 We can guide you through the process and will keep matters as amicable as possible particularly where there are children involved.

-If you need advice on separation or divorce law please call our office on 01444 235 232 to make an appointment to see one of our lawyers.
-Alternatively, you can fill in our contact form and we will be in touch shortly.
+If you need advice on separation or divorce, please email Michaela Sargeant or Anthony Vingoe, call our office on 01444 235 232 to speak with one of our family law team or complete the contact form on this site and we will be in touch shortly.